Isn't my psycho tortilla maker so adorable? |

 Basic Garlic Vinaigrette:

-3 tbsp kombucha vinegar or raw apple cider vinegar
+3 tbsp olive oil3 tbsp kombucha vinegar or raw apple cider vinegar

 1 clove garlic, minced